y0geshx/y0geshx/README.md

 <h1 align="center">Hi 👋, Nice to see you.</h1>
 <p align="center"><img src="https://readme-typing-svg.herokuapp.com?color=08CE90&size=24&center=true&vCenter=true&lines=Hello+everyone!!!;My+name's+Yogesh.;I'm+a+student." alt="typing intro">
 </p>
-<p align="center">I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted; witnessing the expansion of computer science allowed me to consider studying computer science from an early age, and my enthusiasm has perpetually developed since that time.
+<p align="center">I am ✨ fascinated ✨ by how computer technology 🌐 has brought changes to our lives that could never have been predicted; witnessing the expansion of computer science allowed me to consider studying computer science from an early age, and my enthusiasm has perpetually developed since that time.
+I love to chase ideas and spend a lot of time using great product applications, learning from their successes, and using them to inspire my creativity.

 - 🌱 I’m currently learning **web technologies**